xingsy97/webpubsub-graphql-subscribe/README.md

 # webpubsub-graphql-subscribe

 ## Introduction
-[Azure WebPub](https://docs.microsoft.com/en-us/azure/azure-web-pubsub/overview) is a real-time messaging cloud service.
+[Microsoft Azure WebPub](https://docs.microsoft.com/en-us/azure/azure-web-pubsub/overview) is a real-time messaging cloud service.
 In GraphQL, `subscriptions` are long-lasting GraphQL read operations that can update their result whenever a particular server-side event occurs.
 And it is usually implemented with WebSocket protocol.

-Firstly, this package helps developers use Microsoft Azure WebPub service to avoid server-side maintainence of WebSocket connections between users clients and GraphQL server caused by `subscriptions` query from clients.
+Firstly, this package helps developers use Microsoft Azure WebPub service to avoid server-side maintenance of WebSocket connections between users clients and GraphQL server caused by `subscriptions` query from clients.

 Secondly, this package provides a replacement for `PubSub` using Azure Web PubSub service.
-[PubSub](https://www.apollographql.com/docs/apollo-server/data/subscriptions/#the-pubsub-class) an in-memory event-publishing system provided by [Apollo server](https://www.apollographql.com/docs/apollo-server/data/subscriptions/).
+[PubSub](https://www.apollographql.com/docs/apollo-server/data/subscriptions/#the-pubsub-class) is an in-memory event-publishing system provided by [Apollo server](https://www.apollographql.com/docs/apollo-server/data/subscriptions/).

 ## How to deploy a demo